 And of course, her favorite part was playing with the hose when she was done.

 Though I didn’t get a picture of it, after the paint dried it had a nice pastel hue to it.
 So definitely not the type for bold, vibrant colors.
 But, because it was just water and food coloring, it washed off very easily when she also decided to paint her legs and arms.
+If you are looking to make a paint that will keep longer, try adding a little bit of cornstarch or baking powder (not soda) to your mixture to make it thick.
+You can also try flour.

 For more fun ideas for toddlers, be sure to follow Just Another Mom on Pinterest!